aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

         0x0000000000004008 - 0x0000000000004018 is .data
         0x0000000000004018 - 0x0000000000004020 is .bss
 ```
-  - This is how the `hello` binary is laid out in the VAS.

 As we have invested so much time and energy in static analysis, the addresses look familiar.
-  - Yes they are and can verify that with readelf as well.
+  - Yes they are and we can verify that with readelf as well.

-You may ask why static addresses from the binary are used at runtime.
-Where is PIE and ASLR?
+You may ask why fixed addresses are used at runtime.
+Where is ASLR?
-  - As mentioned before starting the practical gdb sessions, GDB by default disables ASLR to ease out debugging.
+  - As mentioned earlier, GDB disables ASLR to make the process easier, by default.
-  - And we are not going to enable it as we are still in the process of establishing our mental model.
-Once we have one, we will surely explore hello world once again with ASLR enabled.
-Not just hello world, even more complex programs.
+  - As decided we are not going to enable it as we are still learning.
+Once we are done with the basics, we'll explore programs with ASLR enabled.

 Now, lets run the debugee.
 ```bash